SCGScouts/SCGScouts.github.io/latest.md

 ## This Week

 With the change back to a tier system, we're now allowed to meet up in person again.
-This week, we're keeping thing simple, and going for various walks with all of the sections.
+This week, we're keeping things simple, and going for various walks with all of the sections except Explorers (Explorers, check your facebook group for details).
 We're likely to have to split at least some of the groups again, so please make sure to sign up on OSM (you should have just had an email about that.
 We'll all be meeting at the normal times, but in a variety of places:

 | Section | Location | Second location if we need to split |
 | --- | --- | --- |